I baked these soft cookies with chopped apple a few afternoons ago.

 Tools

-- Pan non-stick
+- Frying Pan non-stick

 - Bowl

-How to Make Soft Cookies with Chopped Apple
+How to Make Soft Cookies with Apple (Chopped)

 Optionally toast the almonds too.
-Generally, I use almonds without toasting them, but this time I wanted to try.
+Generally, I use almonds without toasting them but this time I wanted to try.

-Mix well with the spoon.
+Mix well with a spoon.

 Once you have a smooth and lump-free mixture, add the chopped apple.